fizal619/minecraft-k3s-pi/README.md

 ## Reference

 - Server Values: <https://github.com/itzg/minecraft-server-charts/blob/master/charts/minecraft/values.yaml>
-- Additional Customizations using `extraEnv` in values.yaml: <https://github.com/itzg/docker-minecraft-server>
+- Additional Customizations using `extraEnv` in values.yaml: <https://github.com/itzg/docker-minecraft-server>.
+Look at RESOURCE_PACK in values.yaml, adding more items like that results in the customizations outlines in that repository's readme.